muratk5n/thirdwave/en/README.md

 ---

-Looks like someone pulled two sides of a piece and it broke, two big pieces and a third middle part remained.
+Looks like someone pulled two sides of a single block and it broke, two big pieces and a third middle part remained.
 That's what that mountain looks like.

 ---